April 12, 2017 / Esther Choy

 How do you address your team at such a moment?
 How do you deliver such devastating news without torpedoing team morale for months to come?

-At some point in their lives, every leader has to stand up in front of their team and deliver a tough message.
+At some point in their lives, every leader has to face their team and deliver bad news.
 Here’s what to do when that time comes.

 - Reflect on what the news looks like from your team’s perspective.You have a million anxieties swirling in your mind.
 But what are your teams’ concerns?
 Identify and acknowledge their top worries.
 A simple and powerful exercise mentioned in my book, Let the Story Do the Work, is called “Do-Know-Don’t-Know.”
 On a piece of paper or in an electronic document, create two columns.
 On one column, label it as KNOW.
 On the other column, label it as DON’T KNOW.
 Then, list everything that your team knows and everything that your team doesn’t know regarding the project.
 As you populate these two critical aspects of knowledge, you will begin to see and experience your team’s perspective like a powerful camera coming into focus.
 Armed with this shared perspective, you will be much more prepared to craft your message.